Enalean/tuleap-documentation-en/languages/en/administration-guide/system-administration/backend-workers.rst

 Once activated, users can create a tracker from a Jira instance in the :ref:`tracker creation<creation-tracker>` page.

+Missing in trackers imported from Jira:

+* Attachments
+* Fields of type "list" bound to users and user groups
+* "Assigned to" fields
+* Authors of comments in issues
+* Permissions in issues trackers

 Since import of Jira can take some time to proceed, import is done asynchronously, and relies on :ref:`backend workers<admin_howto_backend_worker>`.